kadena-io/kuro/README.md

 #### 3. Leader/Adaptive Batching

-When the cluster receives messages one-by-one, Juno employs an adaptive batching strategy to maximize performance.
+When the cluster receives messages one-by-one, Kadena employs an adaptive batching strategy to maximize performance.
 This is demonstrated in the demo by issuing `many test:N`.

 `many test:N` also replicates a single dollar transfer (i.e. `transfer(Acct1->Acct2, 1%1)`) `N` times, but dispatches each command to the cluster as an individual message.
 The cluster leader can then detect increasing numbers of messages accumulating in the inbound queue, and create large batches to submit to consensus.